-This will come as a surprise to a lot of people, but I do not believe that everyone should teach their child how to read.
+This will come as a surprise to a lot of people, but I don't believe that everyone should teach their child how to read.

 And part of figuring out if teaching your child how to read early is what's best for them is figuring out why you want to teach them how to read.
 Even though there are a lot of good reasons to teach your little one how to read, there are also plenty of bad ones.

-In this blog post, I will share four reasons why you shouldn’t teach your little one how to read so you can decide what is best for your child.
+In this blog post, you'll discover four reasons why you shouldn't teach your little one how to read—so you can decide what is best for your child.

 1. To compete against other people's kids.